Familiar Spirits, and the Education of a Shaman

 As I became more and more a “writer”, the discipline – being learned from Steiner’s works on the science of knowing – showed me that when I was thinking selflessly, and ideally, of a very real social mystery, there would be a “Wind” in my soul.
 Up or down was my choice, but the company lent encouragement and trust.
 “It” was more interested in what I thought, than any system of morals, truth, or other mystery.

 In the 1980’s, I called this activity: Listening to the World Song.
 By the turn of the Century, I referred to “It” as the Presence of fullness, and the Fullness of presence.
 I was not alone, but neither was I coerced in any fashion.

-She, the Mother, touched me on Epiphany 2008, although so gentle I did not know it was Her.
-A year and a half later, the Greater and Lesser Guardians of the Threshold played a visit, and, just after, on Pentecost, my interface between spirit and brain was rewritten – not by my will.
+She, the Mother, touched me on Epiphany 2008, although so gentle I did not – at that time – know it was Her.
+A year and a half later, the Greater and Lesser Guardians of the Threshold paid a visit, and, just after, on Pentecost, my interface between spirit and brain was rewritten – not by my will.
 Details are here: http://ipwebdev.com/hermit/threshold.html

 All a surprise, and – truth to tell – also a weight.
 Gifts of this sort don’t belong to us.
 They are meant to be shared.